-Letters of Reference: Applicant fellows must carefully follow the SF424 (R&R) Individual Fellowship Application Guide, including the time period for when letters of reference will be accepted.
-Applications lacking the required reference letters may be delayed in review or not reviewed.
-Please note that the specified Fellowship Reference Form must be used.
-This is a separate process form submitting an application electronically.
-Reference letters are submitted directly through the eRA Commons Referee Information link and not through Grants.gov.
-Note that the sponsor and any co-sponsors may not submit a letter of reference.
+Letters of Reference: Applicant fellows must carefully follow the SF424 (R&R) Individual Fellowship Application Guide, including the time period for when letters of reference will be accepted (letters are due by the application due date as described in the Notice).
+Note that neither the sponsor nor any co-sponsor of this application can be counted as a confidential reference.
+The sponsor/co-sponsor's recommendation is included as part of the application.
+Applications lacking the required reference letters will not be reviewed.
+This is a separate process from submitting an application electronically.
+Reference letters are submitted directly through the eRA Commons Submit Reference Letter link and not through Grants.gov.

 Please contact the following NHLBI staff member if you